 Speed plus Efficiency

 With low memory usage, and fast just-in-time (JIT) compilation, Instantiations' VAST virtual machine (VM) has been optimized for decades at this point, and is now much faster than IBM's original VM.

-VAST includes the latest cryptographic libraries, like OpenSSL 1.1, and other advanced frameworks to help developers keep their software secure and meeting current standards.
+VAST includes the latest cryptographic libraries, like OpenSSL® 3.0 (with FIPS support), and other advanced frameworks to help developers keep their software secure and meeting current standards.

-The VAST Platform is available for Windows® and various Linux® distros, and on both 32 and 64-bit Intel®/AMD®-based hardware.
+The VAST Platform is available for the latest versions of Windows® and various Linux® distributions.
+VAST can develop and deploy on both 32 and 64-bit Intel®/AMD® and ARM® -based hardware.